SamR1/FitTrackee/docs/_sources/installation.rst.txt

 - Update **Makefile.config** and **Makefile.custom.config** file if needed

-- Reinstall packages if needed:
+- Upgrade packages and database:

 .. code:: bash

    $ make install-dev
+   $ make upgrade-db

 - Restart the server and the client: